andyeske/How-to-CAD-Almost-Anything/README.md

 **Objective:** In this final session, we’ll dive into one common machine part often synonymous with mechanical design, gears!
 Many objects from our daily lives are equipped with gears, so it is important to understand what role they play and how to use them effectively.
 Session 9’s goals include:
 *	Understanding the theory behind [gears and their sizing/ratios](https://auto.howstuffworks.com/gears.htm).
-*	Learning how to design gears in Solidworks and establishing mechanical mates between them.
+*	Learning how to design gears in SolidWorks and establishing mechanical mates between them.
 *	Making an animation providing a motor torque.

 **Session Activity:** Using the tools learned on Session 9, we’ll design a variety of items, including:
 *	A [spinning teacups (Mad Hatter)](https://media.disneylandparis.com/d4th/en-gb/images/n017931_2050jan01_mad-hatters-tea-cups_16-9_tcm752-159886.jpg) miniature model, incorporating gear and [circular-to-linear motion](https://d2t1xqejof9utc.cloudfront.net/screenshots/pics/a8c69e2452109133fe5c48a08c0535c7/large.jpg) features.

-**To do (optional):** Add 1-X slide to the portfolio, one for each designed item, with pictures and a short description of the Solidworks skills employed during the design process.
+**To do (optional):** Add 1-X slide to the portfolio, one for each designed item, with pictures and a short description of the SolidWorks skills employed during the design process.

 **Session Recordings:** https://www.youtube.com/watch?v=ZSuKBjKcO44.